IvanovDmytroA/tutorials/tutorials/testtutorial5/testtutorial5.md

 ## You will learn
 - About Azure data store?
-- To setup Azure for use with AI core
+- To setup Azure for use with AI core?
 - Setup Azure data buckets for use with AI Core.

  ## Intro